 Chapter 6, CCSD#1 Agreements.
-This chapter provides a review of previous agreements with CCSD#1, a review of the proposed Intergovernmental Agreement (IGA) between CCSD#1 and Milwaukie, and makes recommendations for consideration by Milwaukie regarding the proposed IGA.
+This chapter provides a review of previous agreements with CCSD#1, a review of the proposed Intergovernmental Agreement (IGA) between CCSD#1 and Milwaukie.

 Chapter 7, Collection System Asset Management.
 This chapter provides an abbreviated sewer collection system asset management strategy for the City of Milwaukie.
 It will enable the City to make informed decisions on how to most effectively allocate resources for capital improvements to the collection system on an annual basis.